sarahciston/codingcare/posts/designdoc.md

 language models are becoming ubiquitous but we don't know the data that is inside them or how it impacts

 >"Selling or giving away the data invites western corporations to mine their language – and the thousands of years of traditional knowledge therein – for commercial opportunity, Jones says.
 It would mean entrusting data scientists with no connection to the language to develop the very tools that will shape the future of the language.
 And worst of all, it would mean that Māori would miss out on the economic opportunities created using the language that belongs to them, much like they didn’t see the economic benefits of the land that belonged to them."
 (Nast, C. (2021, April 28).
 Māori are trying to save their language from Big Tech.
 Wired UK. https://www.wired.co.uk/article/maori-language-tech)

+>"Once the images in a dataset have informed a model, it’s not referencing those images anymore.
+It draws from representations of the categories of that dataset, prompted by words.
+It isn’t “writing light” at all.
+It’s inscribing ontologies onto noise." - @salvaggioMostGeneratedBarn2023 (Salvaggio, E. (2023, January 8).
+The Most Generated Barn in America [Substack newsletter].
+Cybernetic Forests. https://cyberneticforests.substack.com/p/the-most-generated-barn-in-america?publication_id=274498&isFreemail=true
+)

+>"reminds us not to look to the images but the structures that compose them: the systems that make the picture, rather than the light they produce" https://cyberneticforests.substack.com/p/the-most-generated-barn-in-america?utm_source=post-email-title&publication_id=274498&post_id=94453327&isFreemail=true&utm_medium=email

+>"rsion of the historical page that is clustered and mutable, the scrapbooks remind us of the variability of historical ephemera and challenge our notions of the tidy authority of the archive.
+In both volume and diversity of subjects, the scrapbooks further draw attention to the multiplicity (and frequent indeterminacy) of potential narratives.

+>"he used collage aesthetics to help forge a diverse collective identity across eclectic spheres of black America."

+>"We are no more able to solve that problem for logic/probability/causality systems than we are for deep learning systems.
+We can have a node in our model labeled “tree”, but we are no more (or less) able to check that it actually robustly represents trees than we are for a given neuron in a neural network.
+Similarly, if we find that it does represent trees and we want to understand how/why the tree-representation works, all those labels are a distraction." ([Less Wrong, "Deep Learning Systems Are Not Less Interpretable Than Logic/Probability/Etc"](https://www.lesswrong.com/posts/gebzzEwn2TaA6rGkc/deep-learning-systems-are-not-less-interpretable-than-logic)